By Jesus Calero

 Alumina prices in the quarter were about 55% lower than a year earlier, as increased supply from China pushed prices closer to production costs.

-CEO Eivind Kallevik said in a call extrusion order books are typically short-term and that it is too early to draw conclusions about a recovery in the second half, with demand dependent on broader economic growth.
+Extrusion order books are typically short-term and it is "too early to draw conclusions" about a recovery in the second half, with demand dependent on broader economic growth, Kallevik said in an analyst call.

 ($1 = 9.5518 Norwegian crowns)